Russia warns Ukraine may lose gas discount

 Previous disputes over gas prices between Russia and Ukraine in the winters of 2006 and 2009 led to stoppages in exports to Europe at times when consumption demand was at its peak due to the cold weather.

-Last year, Gazprom exported 161.5 billion cubic meters of gas to Europe.
+Last year, Gazprom exported 161.5 billion cubic metres of gas to Europe.

 Apart from through Ukraine, Russian gas flows to Europe via Belarus and two subsea pipelines - under the Black Sea and the Baltic Sea.
 Gazprom plans to build another subsea pipeline - the South Stream - to bypass Ukraine by 2016.